photopress-dev/photopress-plugin/README.md

 ## The Goal

-The goal of PhotoPress is to make WordPress easy and compelling enough for photographers to use it as their primary web publishing platform instead of turning to proprietary software/platforms.
+The goal of PhotoPress is to make WordPress easy and compelling enough for photographers to use it as their primary web publishing platform instead of turning to other proprietary software/platforms.
 PhotoPress brings a variety of critical image management and presentation features together into a single, modern, and modular plugin.

-Our development motto is "do no harm" -- which means that we leverage the patterns outlined in WordPress Core and the Gutenberg editor as opposed to creating proprietary features that impede the overall usability of WordPress.
+Our development motto is "do no harm" which means that we leverage the patterns outlined in WordPress Core and the Gutenberg editor as opposed to creating proprietary features that impede the overall usability of WordPress.

 ## Features